🧮 Chain Rule Calculator

 sin(θ^2)

 Instantly differentiate any composite function with a full algebraic walkthrough.
+Supports partial derivatives, multivariable functions, product & quotient rules, nested chain rule, and higher-order derivatives.
 Powered by a real Computer Algebra System — not a lookup table.

-✓ Verified accurate · ✓ No login required · ✓ Your data never leaves your browser · ✓ Works offline
+✓ Verified accurate · ✓ No login required · ✓ Private & offline-ready · ✓ Free chain rule solver with steps

 * for multiplication (2*x), ^ for powers (x^2), and function names like sin, cos, exp, ln, sqrt, asin, sinh…